arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/recursion/intro/README.md

   )
 ```

-`fold` and `unfold` can be implemented for any recursive data structure, even complex ones like expression
+In fact, `fold` and `unfold` can be implemented for any recursive data structure, even complex ones like
-trees.
+expression trees.
 However, it requires a lot of boilerplate and creates a lot of complexity.
-Luckily for us, recursion
+Luckily for us,
-schemes allow us to solve this problem.
+Arrow's recursion schemes allow us to solve this problem.

 #### Recursive type parameters

-The solution to this is a bit strange.
-First, we must define a type called `IntListPattern`, where the
+The solution to this initially seems a bit strange.
+First, we must define a type's pattern, where
-recursive type is replaced with a type parameter.
+the recursive type is replaced with a type parameter.

 ```kotlin
 @higherkind sealed class IntListPattern<out A> : IntListPatternOf<A> { companion object }